Last revision: 06-03-2023

 It is a good idea for the tenant to keep a copy of the letter for his or her own records, and to make a note of the date that it was sent.
 This is especially important if the tenant is planning to use the letter to serve as a record that the landlord was made aware of the issue before the tenant took further action (such as by completing the repair themselves).

-In addition, if the tenant is planning to use the letter to serve as a record that the landlord was made aware of the issue before the tenant took further action, then the tenant may need to consider who the letter is sent to.
+In addition, if the tenant is planning to use the letter to serve as a record that the landlord was made aware of the issue before the tenant took further action, then the tenant may need to consider to whom the letter is sent.
 The lease might provide this information.
 For example, if the lease says that notices should be sent to the landlord, but the tenant has been dealing with a maintenance person directly, a copy of this letter should still go to the landlord (even if another copy goes to the maintenance person).

-Tenants' rights are protected under the state rent control laws and the Transfer of Property Act.
+Tenants' rights are protected under the state rent control laws and the Transfer of Property Act, 1882.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.